Keep Baby’s Feet Safe as They Grow

 Wash baby’s feet thoroughly using gentle soap and water.
 Make sure they are dried thoroughly as well.
 When you cut their toenails, go straight across rather than in a curve, and gently file down sharp edges as necessary.
 This helps prevent the formation of ingrown nails.

 We’re sure that, with your attentive care and careful observation, your baby’s feet will grow healthy and strong!
-If you do notice any problems—deformities, blisters, warts, pain, etc.—give Mission Viejo’s pediatric foot care experts a call.
+If you do notice any problems—deformities, blisters, warts, pain, etc.—give Ladera Ranch’s pediatric foot care experts a call.
 You can reach us at (949) 364-9255.